The Banking Regulation Review: New Zealand

 - requiring directors to sign attestations in their bank's public disclosure statements;

 - not creating an impression that the Reserve Bank (rather than the banks themselves) has primary responsibility for the prudent management of banking risks; and

-- the Reserve Bank avoiding explicit or implicit government support for banks.
+- avoiding explicit or implicit government support for banks.

 The market discipline pillar attempts to use market forces to reinforce the incentives for the prudent management of banks.
-This second pillar is based on the premise that an efficient and well-informed market will reward well-run banks, for example, through lower funding costs and better access to funding.
-This is principally achieved by the Reserve Bank maintaining a contestable and competitive banking system, and ensuring the market is well informed about a bank's financial performance and condition.
+This second pillar is based on the premise that an efficient and well-informed market will reward well-run banks (e.g., through lower funding costs and better access to funding).
+This is principally achieved by the Reserve Bank maintaining a competitive banking system, and ensuring the market is well informed about a bank's financial performance.